kharandziuk/restaurant-booking-api/README.md

 * Django environment with some modules pre-installed and with scaffolding for an app (Restaurant model, ...)

 ## Submitting your solution
-Please compress the repository's root folder and send it to Tech-challenge@orderbird.com , so we can evaluate your changes.
+* Compress the repository's root folder and send it to tech-challenge@orderbird.com
-Do not remove the git information, so we can easily find your changes.
+* Do not remove the git information, so we can easily review your changes
-Do not upload it to a public repository, just submit it to us by email.
+* Do not fork the repository or upload it to a public repository, just submit it to us by email